cosmos/sdk-tutorials/academy/4-ibc/channels.md

 ## Establishing a Channel

-Similarly to how connections are established, channels are established through a four way handshake, in which each step is initiated by a relayer:
+Similarly to how connections are established, channels are established through a four-way handshake, in which each step is initiated by a relayer:

 ![Channel Handshake](/academy/4-ibc/images/channelhandshake.png)